gegeisgege/YOLO-RustDetectorDrone1/readme.md

 This system enables automated visual inspection of pipeline infrastructure using drone-mounted cameras with GPS integration.
 Developed as part of a thesis project at [Your University], it addresses critical challenges in pipeline maintenance for Indonesia's oil, gas, and maritime industries.

+Abstract
+Pipeline infrastructures are essential for supporting Indonesia’s oil, gas, and maritime industries, yet their reliability is continually threatened by corrosion and third-party damage (TPD).
+Manual inspection methods currently the dominant practice are time-consuming, hazardous, and prone to human error, resulting in early-stage defects often being overlooked.
+These limitations highlight the need for a more efficient, objective, and technologically advanced inspection system.
+This research proposes the implementation of a drone-assisted visual inspection framework integrating YOLOv12n lightweight object detection, TensorFlow, and GPS-based localization to identify corrosion and TPD on surface pipelines in real time.
+The study focuses on detecting visible surface anomalies for mechanical impacts or Third Parties Damages that commonly occur in industrial and maritime environments.
+A dataset consisting of field-acquired images and publicly available corrosion imagery is prepared through preprocessing and augmentation before being annotated for YOLO training.
+The YOLOv12n model is then trained and evaluated using performance metrics including precision, recall, F1-score, mAP, and inference time.
+GPS coordinates are integrated to geotag detected defects, enabling spatial mapping for maintenance planning.
+The expected results of this research include achieving an accurate and computationally efficient detection model suitable for deployment on drone platforms, improving inspection coverage while reducing reliance on manual methods.
+The system aims to provide real-time, location-aware defect identification, supporting predictive maintenance and enhancing the safety and sustainability of Indonesia’s pipeline operations.
+This study contributes to the digital transformation of industrial inspection practices and aligns with national efforts toward infrastructure innovation and environmental protection.
+Keywords: Computer Vision, Pipeline Inspection, YOLOv11n, Third-Party Damage, Corrosion, GPS Localization.

 ### Key Features

 - ✅ **YOLOv11n Object Detection** - Lightweight model optimized for real-time inference